Best Portable Monitors for Work and Travel (a budget-friendly perspective)

 - Smartcase Stand

-There are definitely newer and shinier portable monitors out there, but for the money, this one is an easy recommendation as my pick for most people.
+There are definitely newer and shinier portable monitors out there, but for the money, this one is an easy choice as my pick for most people.

 - 10-point touch